briandant/gulp-proto/README.md

 `gem install sass slim` *Without the `slim` gem unhandled errors abound*

+Note: make sure you can run slimrb after doing gem install slim, otherwise rvm may not be referenced correctly in your PATH"

 ####Go nuts!
 Run `gulp` to get a server going with browser-sync reloading.